Monsterrhino/MonsterrhinoControl/README.md

 # Prepare your Raspberry Pi 4 for using with Monsterrhino Control

 Download Raspberry Pi Desktop from https://www.raspberrypi.org/software/raspberry-pi-desktop/.
 Make sure you have a version that is supported by the touch display driver (https://4dsystems.com.au/gen4-4dpi-50ct-clb).
 Use a program of your choice (e.g. Raspberry Pi Imager, BalenaEtcher - **attention your image might not work due to the choosen software to burn the image!**) to burn the Raspberry Pi Destop image to a SD card.
+You can check the kernel version of your Raspian installation by typing ``` uname -a``` into a terminal, select the display driver accordingly.

 Depending on what you need you can either install both, display driver and CAN driver, or just the one you need.